rayansabah/FestivalApp-Expo/README.md

  }
 ```

-I use data:image type of pickture but it works with url to
+I use the data:image type for pictures, but it also works with URLs

 ## Change the menu
 To add a new section to menu, follow this steps: